QasimK/qasimk.github.io/collections/_posts/2019-09-04-raspberry_pi_zero_w_wifi_cctv.md

 ### Fix the Raspberry Pi Zero W booting issue

-In addition, the *Raspberry Pi Zero W* may not boot properly [without an HDMI display plugged in][hdmi-boot].
+In addition, the *Raspberry Pi Zero W* may not boot properly [without a HDMI display plugged in][hdmi-boot].
 This caught me out for a very long time.

 Edit `/boot/config.txt` with the following additional line